-A quick and easy way to get small Lottery grants of between £500 and £10,000
+A quick and more straightforward way to get small National Lottery grants of between £300 and £10,000

 - Funding size:

 - £300 - £10,000

 National Lottery Awards for All offers funding from £300 to £10,000 to support what matters to people and communities.

 The programme is a partnership between the Big Lottery Fund Scotland, sportscotland and Creative Scotland

 The success rate for this funding is 74%.
 This is based on decisions made between 1 July 2016 and 30 June 2017.
 Please read our blog for more information on success rates.

 You can apply if your organisation is a: